0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ## Github CTA

-Shuttle manage their development on github, and based on their response to an issue I filed while writing this video, they're very responsive to contribution.
+As you would hope, Shuttle manage their development on github, and based on their response to an issue I filed while writing this video, they're very responsive to contribution.
 Do star the project on github, it really helps them out.

 ---